jorop/landscaping-docs/docs/heights.md

 Making a huge tiled landscape is as easy as making a single landscape.

+> Please make sure that you have enough RAM when importing huge areas!

 ## Choosing input files

 > To reset the input simply close the Landscaping tab and open it again.